Jay-study-nildana/developerprofile/README.md

 2. See my travel photos at my instagram. [jay_instogrm](https://www.instagram.com/jay_instogrm/)
 3. Follow me for travel updates on threads. [jay_instogrm](https://www.threads.net/@jay_instogrm)

+## BA Honours English via IGNOU : 2023 Onwards

+So, one of my childhood dreams was to study literature as a proper degree.
+I cannot go to a regular college (I am old, and most colleges have very strict attendance requirements and I cannot sit in classoom benches which have no back support, I mean, my back is dead due to decades of coding work) so I decided to opt for distance learning through IGNOU.

+1. Read about my BA Degree journey, at my blog, [Jay's BA Honors English Journey](https://vijayasimhabr.medium.com/list/jays-ba-honors-english-journey-4dc058fb0753)
+2. Listen to literature Podcast. [audio stories with jay](https://audiostorieswithjay.substack.com/podcast)

 ## Certifications, Awards and Achievements

 As on December 11th 2023.